collective/collective.developermanual/source/content/importexport.rst

 * Import it

-* Go to portal_catalog -> Advanced tab.
-Rebuild the catalog (raw Zope pickle does not know about anything living inside the catalog)
+* Go to portal_catalog -> Advanced tab. *Clear and Rebuild* the catalog (raw Zope pickle does not know about anything living inside the catalog)